 Our strong relations with ASEAN are based on our shared history, growing trade, development and security interests and our close geographic location.

-Home to 625 million people, ASEAN is a very important partner for New Zealand.
-We have a thriving trade relationship with ASEAN and it is one of New Zealand’s most significant source of foreign students, tourists and migrants.
+Home to nearly 654 million people, ASEAN is a very important partner for New Zealand.
+We have a thriving trade relationship with ASEAN and it is one of New Zealand’s most significant sources of foreign students, tourists and migrants.
 Today there's a vibrant community of around 80,000 people of South East Asian origin living in New Zealand.

 In 2014, we appointed a dedicated Ambassador to the ASEAN Secretariat in Jakarta, reflecting the growing ties between New Zealand and ASEAN.

-In 2015 we celebrated 40 years of our formal relationship with ASEAN.
-New Zealand became a dialogue partner with ASEAN in 1975.
-Since then the areas of cooperation and mutual interest have grown and we’ve built a solid partnership.
+In 2020 we will be celebrating 45 years of our formal relationship with ASEAN.
+Since 1975 the areas of cooperation and mutual interest have grown and we’ve built a solid partnership.
 We have high ambitions for the future of this relationship - the ASEAN NZ Inc Strategy sets out our plan to work towards greater levels of engagement, integration and cooperation.

-New Zealand – ASEAN trade and economic ties have gone from strength to strength over this period.
-In 1975 two-way trade between ASEAN and New Zealand was worth US$133 million.
-This represents just a week’s worth of our trade today - last year's total trade with ASEAN was close to nearly $12 billion.
+New Zealand – ASEAN trade and economic ties have gone from strength to strength over the last 45 years.
+In 1975 two-way trade between ASEAN and NZ was worth US$133 million and that this represents less than three days’ worth of our trade today- this year’s total with ASEAN was close to NZD$19 billion.
 The ASEAN - Australia-New Zealand Free Trade Agreement (AANZFTA) which came into force in 2010 provides a strong foundation to continue our close economic partnership.